joshuagryphon/plastid/docs/source/glossary.rst

         A fragment of mRNA protected from nuclease digestion by a ribosome during ribosome profiling or other molecular biology assays.

+    ribosome profiling
+        A high-throughput sequencing technique that captures the positions of all ribosomes on all RNAs at a snapshot in time.
+See :cite:`Ingolia2009` for more details

     roi
     region of interest
         A region of the genome or of a transcript that contains an interesting